rocktacular/algos/README.md

 - First Recurring Character in String
 - Fibonacci
 - Sum 2 Numbers in Array
+- Product of All Other Numbers in Array
 - Largest Consecutive Series
 - River Sizes (2D graph traversal)